 What are investors betting on now?

 Not every investor is chasing the same thing.
-In pet tech, the winners are starting to look less like “cute consumer apps” and more like durable businesses with retention, margins, and smart distribution.
+In Pet Tech, the winners are starting to look less like “cute consumer apps” and more like durable businesses with retention, margins, and smart distribution.

 In this section, we’ll show you where capital is actually going right now.
 You’ll see which companies are raising, plus the pattern behind the rounds: the segments investors are leaning into, what they’re passing on, and the newer theses starting to build momentum across care, food, insurance, and services.